Airlie, Angus

-Airlie (Iarlaidh) is a civil parish in the Scottish council area of Angus.
+Airlie (/sco/; Iarlaidh) is a civil parish in the Scottish council area of Angus.
 It is the seat of the Earl of Airlie, and the location of Airlie Castle.
 It comprises Craigton of Airlie, Baitland of Airlie and Kirkton of Airlie.
 There is a standing stone in a field just east of the Baitland; various Pictish and Roman relics (stone coffins etc.) have been uncovered and the primary school is reputed to have been built on the site of an old graveyard.
 Airlie also contains one of the finest examples of a Pictish souterrain in Scotland, with the carving of a snake clearly visible in the ceiling.